The role of $T_0$ in CMB anisotropy measurements: Acknowledgements

+We thank Jens Chluba and Hans Kristian Eriksen for useful discussions.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada.
 Computing resources were provided by Compute Canada/Calcul Canada (\url{www.computecanada.ca}).
 Parts of this paper are based on observations obtained with \textit{Planck} (\url{www.esa.int/Planck}), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
 This paper made use of the codes \texttt{CAMB} (\url{camb.readthedocs.io/en/latest/}), \texttt{Cobaya} (\url{cobaya.readthedocs.io/en/latest/}), and \texttt{Recfast} (\url{www.astro.ubc.ca/people/scott/recfast.html}).